julienw/article-keyboardevent/article-keyboard-event.md

 ### `KeyboardEvent.code` gives you the physical key

-This property is completely new, although this is what `keyCode` should have been.
+This property is completely new with this specification, although this is what `keyCode` should have been.

 It gives you, in a string form, the physical key that was pressed.
 When we say _physical_, we mean it's totally independant of the keyboard layout used at the